Stuck Together with God's Glue

 Stuck Together with God's Glue is Something Happens' second studio album.
-"Hello, Hello, Hello, Hello, Hello, (Petrol)" ranked #40 on NMEs singles of the year, in 1990.
+"Hello, Hello, Hello, Hello, Hello, (Petrol)" ranked No. 40 on NMEs singles of the year, in 1990.

-The name of the album was later used as a line in the song "Staring at the Sun", by U2.

 Critical reception

 Trouser Press wrote: "With a catchy chorus and comically awkward syntax, 'Hello, Hello, Hello, Hello, Hello, (Petrol)' is a certified shoulda-been hit; the sumptuously melancholy 'Kill the Roses' takes things in a more textured, moody direction.
 Good show."
 The Washington Post opined that the album "salutes the British pop-rock tradition with the sincerest form of flattery."
 The Star Tribune deemed it "a pure pop-rock treat, with occasional echoes of such successful countrymen as U2 and Hothouse Flowers as well as ABBA, Squeeze and R.E.M."

 The album ranked No. 33 on The Irish Timess 2008 list of the top 40 Irish albums.